Holy Cross Mountains Brigade: Extent of collaboration

 During the closing days of the war, on 13 January 1945, the 850-strong Brigade began, with German approval and under German protection, the trek westward through Silesia to Czechoslovakia.
 They were permitted to continue to march southwest to Bohemia, where their unit was confined at an encampment in March.
 The collapsing Third Reich was hoping to use the Holy Cross Brigade for propaganda purposes and to deploy it at the front On 6 May 1945, the Holy Cross Brigade made its way to the American-occupied zone of Germany.

 The Polish command agreed to assign a small number of volunteer troops to be sent, including by air, behind the Soviet lines.
 The volunteers were given confidential orders to shoot any German assigned to them upon landing.
-In any event, no Germans were attached, and a small number that made it back to Poland promptly reported back to the NSZ leadership and re-entered the struggle against the communists.
+In any event, no Germans were attached, and a small number that made it back to Poland promptly reported back to the NSZ-ONR leadership and re-entered the struggle against the communists.

 The brigade refused participation in the anti-German military Operation Tempest; this lack of participation was allegedly aimed at preventing the communist takeover of Poland.

 According to the Polish Institute of National Remembrance, there were no documented cases of Holy Cross Brigade soldiers directly murdering Polish Jews due to their ethnic origin.
 Representative of the veterans Jan Józef Kasprzyk described the claims of Nazi collaboration as a product of postwar communist propaganda meant to smear the unit's legacy.
 This opinion was not agreed by prof. Andrzej Friszke.

 Collaboration in Home Army reports

 As stated in reports by the Polish Home Army, the brigade was well armed and trained and operated in an almost open environment, and its units were resented by the civilian population.
 The head of the intelligence service of the Home Army Kielce Inspectorate noted that the cooperation with the Gestapo "was basically open and individual commanders did not hide the fact that they received weapons and ammunition to fight against communism from the occupying authorities".
 A report of the commander of the Home Army in the Radom district from 2 January 1945 states: "The clear cooperation with Germans and the plague of the society as a result of the use of props.
-On November 22nd, during the march of the NSZ through Oleszno, the Germans pulled in the posts.
+On November 22nd, during the march of the NSZ-ONR through Oleszno, the Germans pulled in the posts.
 Contacts with the Gestapo are recorded."
-Another note of the Home Army reports on NSZ officers discussing the manhunts on the PPR.
+Another note of the Home Army reports on NSZ-ONR officers discussing the manhunts on the PPR.